johnnynotsolucky/upssert/README.md

 The following is an exhaustive list of events which are emitted

- - `suite.assertion.count (count)` emits `count` assertions for each step
+ - `suite.assertion.count (count)` emits `count` assertions for each test
- - `suite.step.count (count)` emits `count` steps for each suite
+ - `suite.test.count (count)` emits `count` tests for each suite
  - `suite.count (count)` emits `count` for each suite, which is usually `1`
  - `start` emitted when the test runner starts
  - `suite.start` emitted when a suite starts
  - `suite.fail` emitted if a suite fails and cannot continue.
 Generally for invalid test suite configuration.
- - `suite.step.start` emitted when a step starts
+ - `suite.test.start` emitted when a test starts
- - `suite.step.pass` emitted if none of the steps assertions fail
+ - `suite.test.pass` emitted if none of the tests assertions fail
- - `suite.step.fail` emitted if any of the steps assertions fail
+ - `suite.test.fail` emitted if any of the tests assertions fail
- - `suite.step.end` emitted when a step ends
+ - `suite.test.end` emitted when a test ends
- - `fail` emitted for every failure (`suite.step.fail`, `suite.fail`).
+ - `fail` emitted for every failure (`suite.test.fail`, `suite.fail`).
 Useful for marking a test run as failed.
  - `suite.end` emitted when a suite ends
  - `end` emitted when the test runner stops